EpiModel/EpiModelHIV-Template/R/C-netsim_scenarios/README.md

 scenarios on a larger scale on the HPC.
 This step requires the estimation files to be present on the HPC. (i.e. having run the `workflow-estimation` on the HPC before).

+## Common mistakes

+The simulations will always be saved in the same directory, here `data/intermediate/scenarios/`.
+If you forget to clear it before running a new set of simulation you may get weird results.

+On the HPC you would clear it by running `rm -rf data/intermediate/scenarios/*`.
+Beware though, this command will not ask confirmation.
+So make sure you do not need any of it before removing it.